Pop divas leave little to imagination on Grammys red carpet

-The pop world's reigning divas dueled on the Grammys red carpet on Sunday, raising eyebrows with cleavage-baring looks, and politically charged fashion statements found a voice on the music industry's big night.
+Feb 12 The pop world's reigning divas dueled on the Grammys red carpet on Sunday, raising eyebrows with cleavage-baring looks, while others drew attention with politically charged fashion statements.

-Fresh off her Super Bowl performance and due to sing with Metallica, Lady Gaga showed up just minutes before the awards show in a barely-there black vinyl bolero jacket, short shorts embossed with chains and thigh-high boots.
+Fresh off her Super Bowl performance and due to sing with Metallica on the music industry's big night, Lady Gaga showed up just minutes before the awards show in a barely-there black vinyl bolero jacket, short shorts embossed with chains and thigh-high boots.

 "There wasn't much of it," deadpanned television host Ryan Seacrest of the outfit during the E! red carpet broadcast.